larabjork/better-doctor/README.md

 ### Project Setup instructions
 1. Ensure that you have Node.js installed; check that **node** (v4.0.x or higher) and **npm** (v.3.6.x or higher) are in place.
-2. You will need an extension or plug-in in your browser that can handle CORS issues.
-For Google Chrome, use **Allow CORS: Access-Control-Allow-Origin**.
-After installing it, you will need to click on the gray "C" icon at the right of the toolbar and then, in the pop-up window, click on the "C" logo.
-When the "C" is orange, it is working.
 2. After cloning the project locally, you can run **npm install -y** to download the necessary dependencies.
 You can then run **npm run build** to bundle your version of this project.
 If something doesn't display correctly or goes wrong somehow, please contact me at <lara.m.bjork@gmail.com> and I will do my best to troubleshoot for you.
+3. You will need to generate your own API key:
+  * Visit the BetterDoctor API site and click “Get a free API key”.
+  * Place your token in an .env file at the top level of your directory.
+Name your API key variable API_KEY in .env.
+Keep spelling and capitalization identical, as it considerably speeds up the grading process.)
+  * Include .env in .gitignore.
+4. You will need an extension or plug-in in your browser that can handle CORS issues.
+For Google Chrome, search for **Allow CORS: Access-Control-Allow-Origin**.
+After installing it, you will need to click on the gray "C" icon at the right of the toolbar and then, in the pop-up window, click on the "C" logo.
+When the "C" is orange, it is working.

 ### Known Issues and Limitations
-* INSERT AS APPROPRIATE
+* There are no known bugs.
+* For browsers other than Chrome, users will need to determine which CORS-related plug-in is most viable.
+* The application currently has several default values incorporated.
+With further modifications, these could become options for a user to select desired output.
+  * Number of doctors returned will be <= 10.
+  * Geographic range of search is set to within 15 miles of Portland's coordinates (45.5051 N ,-122.6750 W).

 ### License
 This software is licensed under the MIT license.